 The Crown reserve (R1000505) known as Pughs Lagoon and Smith Park is located within the Parish of Ham Common, County of Cumberland, City of Hawkesbury.
-The Crown reserve is administered by the NSW Department of Lands under the Crown Lands Act 1989.
-Hawkesbury City Council has devolved control of the Crown reserve.
+Hawkesbury City Council is the Reserve Trust manager of the Crown reserve.
 A small portion of Smith Park (adjacent to Kurrajong Road) is owned by Hawkesbury City Council and classified as community land under the Local Government Act 1993.
 The water and land parcels included in this plan of management are as follows:-